How To Get Insanely Good At Chin-ups And Pull-ups

 [Lat activation, or simply put using your back, and NOT your arms, is the key to pull-up greatness.
 Note how the shoulders go down and are packed into the body.
 Not using the lats - the armpit muscles properly, is the number one mistake people make on chin-ups.]

-These Mistakes Sabotage Your Progress
+Mistakes Sabotage Your Pull-ups and Chin-ups

 - You are not using your back.
 If you don’t learn to use the back muscles to initiate the movement and do most of the work on chin-ups and pull-ups, you are never going to get good at them.
 The upper arms are simply a small muscle and cannot compete with the big and powerful muscles of the upper back.